apache/hudi/rfc/rfc-81/rfc-81.md

 ### Common Configuration
 - Add a new configuration item for the HoodieLogBlock streaming read buffer size.
 The default value is 10MB.
 - Add a new configuration item for whether to enable MergeSort in LogCompaction.
 The default value for Flink is true, while the default value for Spark is false.
-#### Flink
+### Flink
 - Add a new configuration item to enable LogCompaction.
 The default value is false.
-#### Note
+### Important Note
 1. LogCompaction with Merge Sort only supports AVRO log format.
 After LogCompaction turns on MergeSort, we need to check whether the hoodie.logfile.data.block.format configuration item is correct.
-2. After enabling MergeSort in LogCompaction, it does not guarantee that LogCompaction will necessarily use Merge Sort based merge.
+2. After enabling MergeSort in LogCompaction, it does not guarantee that LogCompaction will necessarily use Merge Sort based merger.
 If it is found during execution that the IS_ORDERED in a LogBlock header is false (indicating that the LogBlock data is unordered), it will fall back to the default map-based merger.

 ### LogBlock Header
 - HeaderMetadataType: Add a new enumeration type: IS_ORDERED, indicating whether the data in the LogBlock is ordered.
 The default value is false.